mkkellogg/GaussianSplats3D/README.md

 <br>
 <br>
 ### Integrating THREE.js scenes
 You can integrate your own Three.js scene into the viewer if you want rendering to be handled for you.
-Just pass a Three.js scene object as a the 'scene' parameter to the constructor:
+Just pass a Three.js scene object as the 'scene' parameter to the constructor:
 ```javascript
 const scene = new THREE.Scene();